padrinoDB/ipmr/cran-comments.md

-This is a resubmission of ipmr 0.0.6.
+This is a submission of ipmr 0.0.6.
 This update includes bug fixes and a new features.
 The last update was in late April, 2022

 ## Test environments
 * local R installation, Windows 10, R 4.2.0